RELATED ECOLOGY PROGRAMS

 The word phytoplankton comes from phyto, meaning plant-like, and plankton, which means drifting.
 Both phytoplankton (plant plankton) and zooplankton (animal plankton) are so tiny that their movements don’t match the movement of seawater driven by tides and wind, and thus they drift with the currents.
 Phytoplankton need sun and nutrients to grow.
 In winter, stronger winds and storms mix the plankton out of the surface waters and into the darker water below.
 In spring, growing conditions improve as longer days with stronger sunlight provide more light and warm the surface waters, making the water less dense and hence more stratified (layered) near the surface.
 This warmer, less dense water retains the phytoplankton near the sunlit surface where nutrients are also plentiful – and voilà – the conditions are perfect for phytoplankton to grow vigorously and form visible blooms at the water’s surface.

 Blooms can appear in different colors ranging from green to red, orange, yellow or brown.
 Often these colors are from the common pigments in phytoplankton that allow them to photosynthesize.
 However, blooms can also be from zooplankton, such as Noctiluca, which feed on the phytoplankton.
 Noctiluca visibly aggregate at the sea surface as part of their life cycle and feeding strategy.
 The nontoxic Noctiluca blooms usually appear as a rusty reddish color like tomato soup and are common in Puget Sound.
+A Noctiluca bloom is in the photo above.

 Most blooms are harmless, but some types of blooms can produce toxins that can make people sick if they are exposed to high enough levels of the toxins.
 Exposure can come from inhaling or swallowing water with toxins or from eating contaminated shellfish (that fed on the toxic phytoplankton).